 - Play croquet, giant Connect4 or badminton

 - Take hotel dog Rex for a ramble around the grounds

-- Check out the fun activities in the yurt - yoga, children’s dance parties, circus skills to name but a few (pre-booking advised as these are run by external tutors and open to all…see booking details below)
+- Check out the fun activities in the yurt - yoga and children’s dance parties, to name but a few (pre-booking advised as these are run by external tutors and open to all…see booking details below)

 - Walk down to the pretty hilly market town of Bradford on Avon (market on a Thursday morning)…perhaps with a coffee stop in one of the lovely cafes